-The Leadership Seminars provide an opportunity for participants to learn from a panel of experts who share their experiences and advice.
-These leaders blend a layered and nuanced approach to navigating a rapidly changing workplace and marketplace in very visible organizations.
+The Leadership Seminar provides an opportunity for participants to learn from a panel of experts who share their experiences in public service.
+These leaders blend a layered and nuanced approach for participants on how to navigating a rapidly changing workplace and marketplace in highly visible organizations.

-Women who work at the local, state or federal level of government or who interact with the government through private sector employment are encouraged to apply for admission into the Wisconsin Women in Government Leadership Seminar.
+Women who work at the local, state, or federal level of government or who interact with the government through private sector employment are encouraged to apply for admission into the Wisconsin Women in Government Leadership Seminar.
 Approximately 25 women are accepted into the program.
-The program provides 20+ hours of leadership training, including instruction by University of Wisconsin La Follette School of Public Affairs faculty, as well as opportunities for networking and participation in a speed mentoring program prior to the start of the Leadership Seminar.
+The seminar provides leadership training and networking opportunities, including instruction by faculty of the La Follette School of Public Affairs at the University of Wisconsin-Madison.

-Tuition for the seminar is $300 per person, a fraction of the actual cost of the program.
+Tuition for the seminar is $400 per person.
+Tuition is highly subsidized and a fraction of the actual cost of the program.
 Participants are encouraged to bring questions to facilitate a lively discussion.

 WWIG Board Member and Leadership Seminar Graduate Gail Good